langchain-ai/weblangchain/README.md

 export LANGCHAIN_API_KEY=
 export LANGCHAIN_PROJECT=
 ```

+You will also need to put your Google Cloud credentials in a JSON file under `.google_vertex_ai_credentials.json` in the main directory if you would like to
+use Google Vertex as an option.
+If you're not using Vertex, you'll need to remove `ChatVertexAI` from `main.py`.

 3. Start the Python backend with `poetry run make start`.
 4. Install frontend dependencies by running `cd nextjs`, then `yarn`.
 5. Run the frontend with `yarn dev` for frontend.